 Professor in the School of Nursing and Midwifery

 Professor Sheree Smith is an internationally recognised researcher in respiratory care and leads a program of acute care and primary health services research.
-Sheree is the founder and leads the Lung, Sleep and Heart Health Research Network (LUSH).
-Sheree is committed to developing and conducting high quality innovative research that results in improved patient outcomes through developing, testing and implementing sustainable models of care and cost effective interventions.
-In particular Sheree’s studies are focused on methodology associated with patient reported outcomes and experience measurement, emergency care, respiratory viral infections, and integrated respiratory care.
-Professor Smith is a member of the Maridulu Budyari Gumal Sydney Partnership in Health Education Research and Enterprise (SPHERE) Respiratory, Sleep, Environmental and Occupational Health Research Clinical Academic Group, SWSLHD’s Respiratory, Sleep and Environmental Health Research Unit, South West Emergency Research Institute (SWERI), and Western Sydney University’s Translational Health Research Institute (THRI).
+Sheree is the Deputy Chair of Western Sydney University's Professoriate Leadership Group.
+Professor Smith is committed to developing and conducting high quality innovative research that results in improved patient outcomes through developing, testing and implementing sustainable models of care and cost effective interventions.
+Professor Smith founded and is the Director of the Lung, Sleep and Heart Health Research Network.
+In particular Sheree’s studies are focused on patient reported outcomes and experience measurement methods, emergency care, respiratory viral infections, and integrated respiratory and cardiac care.
+Professor Smith is a member of the SPHERE Respiratory Sleep, Environmental and Occupational Health Research Clinical Academic Group, SWERI and Western Sydney University’s Translational Health Research Institute (THRI).
+Sheree has a postgraduate certificate in Health Economics from the University of Aberdeen.

+Professor Smith is available for higher degree supervision: Honours, Master and PhD students.
 Sheree has received national and international research awards including the inaugural Co-operative Research Centre for Asthma and Asthma Australia PhD top-up scholarship and the first international Post-doctoral Capability Bursary to the University of Oxford’s Department of Primary Health Care and Centre for Evidence Based Medicine.
-In 2009 Sheree was awarded the Millennium Bursary form the Worshipful Company of Curriers for COPD intermediate care research whilst working at St Mary’s Hospital, Department of Respiratory Infection and Medicine’s Imperial Clinical Respiratory Research Unit.
-In 2010 Professor Smith completed a bespoke project for the UK’s National Institute of Health Research (NIHR) and developed organisational models for health care facilities to improve the completion of NIHR portfolio studies and enhance the capacity and capability of research support staff which have been successfully implemented across various hospital and health care services in England.
-Sheree has been awarded over 2 million dollars in competitive funding as an individual or part of a research team.
+In 2009 Sheree was awarded the Millennium Bursary from the Worshipful Company of Curriers for COPD intermediate care research whilst working at St Mary’s Hospital, Department of Respiratory Infection and Medicine’s Imperial Clinical Respiratory Research Unit.
+In 2010 Professor Smith completed a bespoke project for the UK’s National Institute of Health Research (NIHR) and she developed organisational models for health care organisations to improve the completion of NIHR portfolio studies and enhance the capacity and capability of research support staff.
+The models have been implemented across various hospital and health care services in England.
+Sheree has been awarded substantial research funding as an individual or part of a research team.

 - Health Behaviour Associated with Infection